awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-dashboard.md

 # AWS::QuickSight::Dashboard<a name="aws-resource-quicksight-dashboard"></a>

 Creates a dashboard from a template\.
-To first create a template, see the ` CreateTemplate` API operation\.
+To first create a template, see the `CreateTemplate` API operation\.

-A dashboard is an entity in Amazon QuickSightthat identifies Amazon QuickSight reports, created from analyses\.
-You can share Amazon QuickSightdashboards\.
+A dashboard is an entity in Amazon QuickSight that identifies Amazon QuickSight reports, created from analyses\.
+You can share Amazon QuickSight dashboards\.
 With the right permissions, you can create scheduled email reports from them\.
 If you have the correct permissions, you can create a dashboard from a template that exists in a different AWS account\.

 ## Syntax<a name="aws-resource-quicksight-dashboard-syntax"></a>